eclipse-vertx/vert.x/wsver-0002/core_manual_js.md

 #### Writing Request Headers

-To write headers to the request, use the `putHeader` method.
+To write headers to the request you can just add them to the headers hash:

-    var client = new vertx.HttpClient();
+    var client = vertx.createHttpClient();

     var request = client.post('http://localhost:8080/some-path', function(resp) {
         log.info('Got a response, status code: ' + resp.statusCode);
     });

-    request.putHeader('Some-Header', 'Some-Value');
+    request.headers()['Some-Header'] = 'Some-Value';
     request.end();

-These can be chained together as per the common vert.x API pattern:
+Or you can use the `putHeader` method if you prefer a more fluent API:

     client.post('http://localhost:8080/some-uri', function(resp) {
         log.info('Got a response, status code: ' + resp.statusCode);